Sharon Rita (Provost) Mickel

 She was full of life and spent many weekends babysitting her grandkids or planning their favorite meals when they came to visit.

-After raising her kids, Sharon spent several years in her hometown caring for the elderly as a Home Health Aid.
+After raising her kids, Sharon spent several years in her hometown caring for the elderly as a home health aide.
 She took care of dozens of residents and couples, and they loved her dearly as she did them.

 Our mom enjoyed the simple things in life.
 She loved to sew, crochet, plant flower gardens and go to flea markets and craft fairs.
 She collected all kinds of kitty cat knick knacks, jewelry, clothing etc.